astronomer/docs/astro/manage-teams.md

 4. Configure the following details about your Team:

     - **Team Name**: The name for your Team.
     - **Team description**: (Optional) The description for your Team.
     - **Organization role**: The Organization role for your Team.
-    - **Add users**: to choose the Organization users you want to add to the Team.
+    - **Add users**: Choose the Organization users you want to add to the Team.

     If you don't find the user you want to add, you might need to [add the user to your Organization](add-user.md#add-a-user-to-an-organization).